TheOneAnimeLegend/CS20/Websites/JavaScript Lessons/Operators/README.md

 # Operators, Progress, and Notes
 Introduction to Operators and Computational Thinking

+**Purpose:** Beginning with the Progressions below, Write Functions with arguments and parameters to execute the same behaviour when "called"

+**UNDER CONSTRUCTION**
+Using this Progressions - Create Coding Challenges
+- Split into different challenges (perhaps pathways)
+- Use simple flowcharts to illustrate the different functions
+- Scaffold with beginning functions and other starter code

+Reminder: repeats concepts of ...
+- Variables
+- Decisions and Conditions
+- Iterations

 ## Progressions and Notes
 - Two primitive variables
 - Create Primitive Variables to illustrate simple operations, console.log these